stochastictalk/python-package-poetry-boilerplate/README.md

 # 🫖 🎶 Poetry Boilerplate

 A minimal Poetry Python package with tools for documentation, linting, formatting and testing.
+All you need to do is rename it et voilà! you have the starting point of your next Python package.

 - 📜 Docs: `sphinx`
 - 🧰 Linting: `ruff`
 - ⚫ Autoformatting: `black`
 - 🧪 Testing: `pytest`

 ## Quickstart